-- 6. Polysaccharides

-- a.
-Polysaccharides:

-- Polysaccharides are often broken down into monosaccharides in order to provide living things with energy.
-Some polysaccharides serve as a support system for plant cells (ex: they form cell walls).

-- c.
-Examples: starch, glycogen, cellulose
+- b.
+Polysaccharides are often broken down into monosaccharides in order to provide living things with energy.
+Some polysaccharides serve as a support system for plant cells (ex: they form cell walls). - c.
+Examples: starch, glycogen, cellulose iii.
+Fats & Oils

-d.
-Lipids

-lipids are nonpolar, they do not mix well in water - they are iii.
-Fats & Oils glycerol attached to three fatty acids, which contain long hydrocarbon chains

-- ii.
-Hydrophobic:

-- 1. Examples: fats, oils, steroids

-- 2. (We will not study lipid monomers and polymers, as they vary in different lipids.)
+- i.
+Lipids: (Because lipids are nonpolar, they do not mix well in water they are .) - ii.
+Hydrophobic: - 1.
+Examples: fats, oils, steroids - 2.
+(We will not study lipid monomers and polymers, as they vary in different lipids.)

 - 1. Fats & oils are types of lipids because they hydrophobic.
-They store large amounts of energy in living things. - 2. are found in foods such as meat and butter. - are found in oils, such as olive oil and peanut oil. - 3.
+They store large amounts of energy in living things. - 2. are found in foods such as meat and butter. are found in oils, such as olive oil and peanut oil. - 3.
 The structures of fats and oils are similar.
-Their structure is in the form of a triglyceride. - 4. : a three-carbon backbone called
+Their structure is in the form of a triglyceride. - 4. : a three-carbon backbone called glycerol attached to three fatty acids, which contain long hydrocarbon chains